bjornekelund/ACOM-Controller/README.md

 Can optionally always stay on top of other apps to e.g. allow use with a full screen logger on a single screen.

+The "Do nothing if already running" option silently the program at start up if another copy is already running.

 For more information, visit www.sm7iun.se